jamesburns-rts/teamwork-cli/README.md

 4. View the 'API & Mobile' tab in the popup.
 5. Click 'Show Your Token'

-Paste this token into the 'key' variable at the top of the hours.js script.
+Set the environment variable `TEAMWORK_KEY` to your api key.

 ```
 cd teamwork-cli
 npm install
-nodejs hours.js -h
+node hours.js -h
 ```

 ## Usage